 Random Items My Toddler Takes to Bed

 My son sleeps in a full-size bed now.
 He went straight from crib to a big adult human bed, since we never had a true toddler bed and didn’t see the need to buy extra furniture.
 So what I’m saying is, he has a lot of room.
 He likes to use this space wisely, or should I say, there are things he demands go to bed with him.
+He loves to have all his toys in bed!
 This is of course in addition to his blanket and pillow.
 He’s 3 now, so no issues with the bedding.

 - Truck – sometimes with dinosaurs on it (yes, a recent Christmas present)

 - Bus – absolutely most nights there must be a bus

 - Baby blankets and burp cloths

 - Books – especially soft books or small board books

 - Sippy cup full of water

 - “Daddy bear” – a little bear dressed in Army uniform